Apartment Finder

 Designed for a business user who measures everything but has time for nothing.

-Plain-language design
+Plain-language metrics

 Wireframes